On soft capacities, quasi-stationary distributions and the pathwise approach to metastability: Basic definitions and properties

 \end{prp} {\it Proof:\/} The first equality in Equation~\eqref{giove} comes from the fact that ${\cal L}^*_{{\cal R}, \lambda_{\cal S}}$ is a self-adjoint operator.
 The last equality in Equation~\eqref{giove} is a consequence of Perron-Frobenius Theorem.
 Continuity follows from Lemma~\ref{saturno} and continuity properties of $\mu^*_{{\cal R}, \lambda_{\cal S}}$ and $e^*_{{\cal R}, \lambda_{\cal S}}$.
 Finally, for any positive function $f$ on ${\cal R}$ it holds

 The first term, minus sign included, which accounts for the cross product, is clearly increasing in $\lambda$, since $w_{{\cal R}, \lambda_{\cal S}}(x, y)$ decreases with $\lambda$ and $f$ is positive.
-As far as the second term is concerned we compute
+As far as the second term is concerned, using the definitions (\ref{mantova}) and \ref{cremona}, we compute